jacquesdurden/yawtb/README.md

     `=> sphere
 ```

 ## Authors (alphabetical order)
 - Alain Coron
 - Laurent Demanet
 - [Laurent Jacques](https://perso.uclouvain.be/laurent.jacques/) (corresponding author)
 - Attilio Rivoldini
 - Pierre Vandergheynst

+## News
+- **March 2nd, 2021**: YAWtb now hosted on GitHub and the full repository in now on Git; previous website is down and redirect here.
+- **December 15th 2011**: YAWtb hosted on  UCLouvain: The project is now hosted as an official page on the UCL server (UCLouvain.be server)
+- **April 15th 2007**: Ubuntu package available.
+Thanks to Vincent Boucher, a Ubuntu package of the YAWtb daily snapshot are available in the Download section.
+- **January 11th 2006**: The YAWtb website has moved.
+We are now hosted gracefully by the Telecommunication and Teledetection Laboratory (TELE).
+The team thanks the TELE lab for this kind support.
+- **June 14th 2002**: First (unstable) release of the YAWtb.
+The YAWtb developpers have the pleasure to announce you the creation of the first unstable release called YAWtb-0.1.0 However, this version has no tutorial and many programs may not work correctly.
+Go to the download section of this site to get YAWtb-0.1.0.
+All the comments, remarks, contributions are welcome in the YAWtb Wiki or in our mailing lists.
+Update (15th June): A separated archive for all the documentations (ps, pdf, html) has been created in the download section.
+- **June 4th 2002**: Adding a YAWtb Wiki.
+A Wiki has been added to the YAWtb site here (or click on "Yawtb Wiki Help Pages" in the left menu).
+This allows to create an html YAWtb tutorial based on a Wiki in complement of the existing YAWtb reference document.
+The main idea is that every pages of this tutorial may be modified by every one to add his own comments, remarks, experiments about the use of the yawtb.
+- **January 22th 2002**: Adding of a new CWT.
+The 3D CWT.
+A new CWT has been added to the toolbox, the three dimensional CWT.
+Screenshots and explanations can be found here.
+- **January 7th 2002**: The YAWtb user reference is done.
+The YAWtb project contains now a complete user reference thanks to the work of Alain.
+Functions are now described by categories and by alphabetical order here.
+A YAWtb tutorial will be realized soon and the first YAWtb stable release will follow.
+- **August 7th 2001**: Spherical Continous Wavelet Transform.
+The YAWtb (the cvs version) supports now the spherical continuous wavelet transform.
+You can find some screenshots here.
+- **July 20th 2001**: View CVS.
+Removing CVS Web and replacing it by View CVS.
+This choice gives better results in the CVS visualization (syntax highlightings).
+- **July 16th 2001**: CVS Web.
+The whole YAWtb's CVS repository can now be browsed through a CVSWeb? interface at the link CVS Web located in the left menu.
+(More information about the CVSWeb? cgi script here)
+- **July 13th 2001**: Web site updated.
+Adding one other example to the "Tests & Screenshots" section.
+There is now an explanation of how to compute multiple scales/angles with cwt2d.
+- **July 13th 2001**: Web site updated.
+Adding a "News" section to the YAWtb site.
+The aim of this section is to present the evolution of the YAWtb in all its aspects (source code, mathematical concepts, documentation, web site, ...)
+- **July 12th 2001**: Web site updated.
+The "Tests & Screenshots" section is now completed.
+It contains currently only a few Continuous Wavelet Transform (1D and 2D) examples.
+- **December 21th 2000**: the YAWtb is born.
+Creation of the YAWtb (Yet Another Wavelet toolbox) project.
+The developpers are A.Coron, L. Jacques, A. Rivoldini and P. Vandergheynst.

 ## Acknowledgements